hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250904455v1-inseva-a-comprehensive-chinese-benchmark-for-large-language-models-i.md

 ---
 layout: default
-title: INSEva: A Comprehensive Chinese Benchmark for Large Language Models in Insurance
+title: "INSEva: A Comprehensive Chinese Benchmark for Large Language Models in Insurance"
 ---

 # INSEva: A Comprehensive Chinese Benchmark for Large Language Models in Insurance